pypa/virtualenv/docs/extend.rst

 Activation scripts
 ------------------
 If you want add an activator for a new shell you can do this by implementing a new activator.
-They must be registered under and entry point with key ``virtualenv.activate`` , and the class must implement :class:`virtualenv.activation.activator.Activator`:
+They must be registered under an entry point with key ``virtualenv.activate`` , and the class must implement :class:`virtualenv.activation.activator.Activator`:

 .. code-block:: ini